Bank of Ireland to repay state 1.8 billion euros

-DUBLIN Bank of Ireland (BoI) (BKIR.I) raised 580 million euros (481 million pounds) through a share sale as part of a milestone deal to repay 1.8 billion euros to the state, handing the government a timely financial boost.
+DUBLIN Bank of Ireland (BoI) (BKIR.I) has set out plans to raise 580 million euros ($788 million) through a share sale as part of a milestone deal to repay 1.8 billion euros to the state, handing the government a timely financial boost.

-The plan to redeem preference shares issued when the part state-owned lender was rescued in 2009 will cut its reliance on the government less than two weeks before Ireland is set to become the first euro zone country to exit an EU/IMF bailout.
+The bank's plan to redeem preference shares issued when the 15 percent state-owned lender was rescued in 2009 will cut its reliance on the government less than two weeks before Ireland is set to become the first euro zone country to exit an EU/IMF bailout.

 The announcement comes after Reuters cited a source familiar with the deal as saying Bank of Ireland would raise between 500 and 600 million euros of new equity as early as this week and would repay the rest through issuing debt.